sanixDe/tic_tac_toe/README.md

-# The undefeted Tic Tac Toe
+# The Undefeated Tic Tac Toe

 How to run: Run this python file, from Command Promp